-After school, I had a decade of misadventures in employment, training, and education, along with some low-budget wandering abroad with my guitar slung on my back (not quite Cider With Rosie, more Spliffs with Sven).
+After school, I had a decade of misadventures in employment, training, and education, along with some low-budget wandering abroad with my guitar slung on my back (not quite Cider with Rosie, more Spliffs with Sven).
 One day, I thought I’d do a course in teaching.
 My mum had been a schoolteacher, one of the Irish diaspora in the doomed cause of trying to educate the English, so it seemed respectable, and I felt in need of some respect, not to mention a regular income.
 And I had unfinished business.
 The formal education I had gained to get me to that point simply entailed passing courses, it hadn’t been what I thought of as Education, with a capital E. There had been no passion or challenge in formal learning for me, no transformation of my world view.
 I had trouble seeing the meaning in education, unless it was in some way a kinaesthetic experience.
 Apart from sport, which I enjoyed at school, one of my few happy memories from the classroom was when the English teacher had us read out Harold Pinter’s The Caretaker and cast me as one of the three protagonists.
 I forget which character I was, but I had some good lines.
 Having the attention of the class and hamming it up for laughs was great fun, and Pinter’s comically melancholic worldview somehow seemed true.
 This felt like Education, or as close to it as I got in school.

 At times during that lost decade when the weight of my foregone formal education was weighing especially heavily, I found that I could energise my intellectual curiosity if I made reading a kinaesthetic experience.
 For example, I was quite taken by Wordsworth’s poem about Tintern Abbey, so I spent a week cycling there with a one-man tent and the great man’s work’s strapped to my back.
 I wandered cobbled streets in Copenhagen, or was it Amsterdam, clutching Knut Hamsun’s Hunger, a book I’d found wet through in a gutter during one of my flaneuring expeditions abroad, and I read James Joyce’s Dubliners while living on unemployment benefit in London hostels.
 Wrong country, but the vignettes of city life in Dubliners resonated with me as I wandered the London streets, like a ghost, invisible amongst the preoccupied urbanites going about their business.
 I stayed for a while with other ghosts in a sleazy hostel in King’s Cross.
 The place was only tolerable for a few weeks at most, even by hostel standards it was filthy and full of dangerous characters.
 I was allotted a shared room with a taciturn Irishman man.
 We had two single beds, and one small bedside drawer each for our worldly possessions.
 One day, trying to make conversation, I asked him how long he’d been staying there.
 “Ten years” he replied, then he rolled over to go back to sleep.
 One Saturday night, most of the residents were gathered glumly in the dingy lounge, having drank all the money from Thursday’s dole payment.
 An ancient Laurel and Hardy movie came on the black and white TV set in the corner of the room, and gradually titters grew to gales, until the whole room shook with roars of laughter at the daft pair’s antics.
 For a brief moment, we felt connected, a communitas of the damned.